- Written by Dr.Mehmet Demircioglu

 Should I Wait for the Right Hair Transplant Surgeon?

-I understand that feeling.
+That feeling is understandable.
 Hair loss can make every month feel longer than it really is, especially when you are comparing yourself with other patients online or seeing polished result photos from clinics every day.

 Why does waiting for a hair transplant surgeon feel so difficult?